filippovisconti/docs/_posts/dphpc/2024-01-19-5-Memory-Models.md

 ## The 8 x86 Principles

-1. “Reads are not reordered with other reads.”
+1. "Reads are not reordered with other reads."
 (R→R)
-2. “Writes are not reordered with other writes.”
+2. "Writes are not reordered with other writes."
 (W→W)
    - ![shutup](/assets/img/ScreenShot%202024-01-05%20at%2021.50.37.png)
    - Yes, it is allowed
-3. “Writes are not reordered with older reads.”
+3. "Writes are not reordered with older reads."
 (R→W)
    - ![shutup](/assets/img/ScreenShot%202024-01-05%20at%2021.50.57.png)
    - No
    - Yes
-4. “Reads may be reordered with older writes to different locations but not with older writes to the same location.”
+4. "Reads may be reordered with older writes to different locations but not with older writes to the same location."
 (NO W→R!)
    - ![shutup](/assets/img/ScreenShot%202024-01-05%20at%2021.52.18.png)
    - Yes
-5. “In a multiprocessor system, memory ordering obeys causality.“ (memory ordering respects transitive visibility)
+5. "In a multiprocessor system, memory ordering obeys causality." (memory ordering respects transitive visibility)
    - ![shutup](/assets/img/ScreenShot%202024-01-05%20at%2021.53.20.png)
    - Yes
-6. “In a multiprocessor system, writes to the same location have a total order.” (implied by cache coherence)
+6. "In a multiprocessor system, writes to the same location have a total order." (implied by cache coherence)
    - ![shutup](/assets/img/ScreenShot%202024-01-05%20at%2021.54.21.png)
    - Yes
-7. “In a multiprocessor system, locked instructions have a total order.“ (enables synchronized programming!)
+7. "In a multiprocessor system, locked instructions have a total order." (enables synchronized programming!)
    - ![shutup](/assets/img/ScreenShot%202024-01-05%20at%2021.54.48.png)
    - Yes
-8. “Reads and writes are not reordered with locked instructions. “ (enables synchronized programming!)
+8. "Reads and writes are not reordered with locked instructions. " (enables synchronized programming!)
    - ![shutup](/assets/img/ScreenShot%202024-01-05%20at%2021.55.25.png)
    - Yes